10 Tips to Quiet Your Mind for Sleep

 Here are some strategies I use.
 Some techniques work better at times than others, though I can’t predict which one will help on any given night.
 Many nights I use ALL of them.

-8. Imagine Your Thoughts as Clouds in the Sky: Think of your mind as a wide open blue sky.
+Think of your mind as a wide-open blue sky.
 Your thoughts are clouds that float through that sky.
 The sky remains steady, but the thoughts are fleeting.
 If you get stuck on a thought, imagine it floating on by.

 Whatever strategy you use, it’s important to go easy on yourself.
 Getting frustrated that you’re not relaxing the “right” way or fretting over remembering the exact lines of a poem defeat the purpose of trying to relax.
 If your mind wanders or you forget a sentence, try to let it go and move on.
 This is not a test and perfection is unnecessary.